gsreis/qiskit_tutorial/README.md

 # qiskit_tutorial
-Basic Samples of Qiskit usage
+Basic course of instructions used by qiskit
+Presented as material for quarta tech at IBM on Oct 11 2023